dgryski/go-perfbook/performance.md

 Understanding your requirements and where they can be altered can lead to performance improvements.
-One issue that was presented in the \#performance Gophers Slack channel was the amount of tine that was spent creating a unique identifer for a map of string key/value pairs.
+One issue that was presented in the \#performance Gophers Slack channel was the amount of tine that was spent creating a unique identifier for a map of string key/value pairs.
 The original solution was to extract the keys, sort them, and pass the resulting string to a hash function.
 The improved solution we came up was to individually hash the keys/values as they were added to the map, then xor all these hashes together